chrisz/pyhusmow/README.md

     python husmow.py control PARK

 The file 'automower.cfg' is created in the current directory where you run the script and **THE PASSWORD IS STORED IN PLAIN TEXT**.

-## XML output

-If you want to print output of `status` command using XML format, you need to install the module `dicttoxml` and add option `--output-format XML` to command line.
-You should be interested to use the option '--log-level ERROR' to remove execution information from output.

 # Warning
 The API and command line are not stable and can change at any time.